 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

 Oh crane that carefully walks on the closely approaching tides!
-Even if those sleepless Mother, dhEvas in dhEvalOkam (where there is no sleep) sleep, you are not sleeping.
-It seems this is because you are in pain inside (due to separation) and because of which your body has become pale due to that love-sickness like us whose hearts have been stolen by srIman nArAyaNan.
+Even if those sleepless mother, dhEvas in dhEvalOkam (where there sleep is nonexistent) sleep, you are not sleeping.
+It seems that this is because you are in pain inside (due to separation) as a result of which your body has become pale, due to that love-sickness like us whose hearts have been stolen by SrIman nArAyaNan.

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam